Financing your studies as an international student

 Are you looking for a way to help you finance your studies at TU Darmstadt?
 Here are some of your options!

-As many of you probably already know, while the semester fees at TU Darmstadt and in Germany in general is pretty low compared to many other countries, it is important to also take the average cost of living into account which can possibly reach around 900 euros per month, depending on various factors like your lifestyle, accommodation, food costs, health insurance, and more.
+As many of you probably already know, while the semester fees at TU Darmstadt and in Germany in general are pretty low compared to many other countries, it is important to also take the average cost of living into account which can possibly reach around 900 euros per month, depending on various factors like your lifestyle, accommodation, food costs, health insurance, and more.

 Side job